CQCL/hugr/specification/hugr.md

 ### Polymorphism

-`Function` types are polymorphic: they may declare a number of type parameters of kinds as follows:
+While function *values* passed at runtime around the graph are monomorphic, `FuncDecl` and `FuncDefn` declare functions with *polymorphic* types---that is, such declarations may include (bind) any number of type parameters, of kinds as follows:

 ```haskell
 TypeParam ::= Type(Any|Copyable|Eq)